September 18, 2017

 The world of sports can be a competitive place, and let’s face it, that’s what makes it fun!
 There could be a rivalry game this Friday or an internal team battle for that starting spot.
 Either way, your child will likely participate in a little friendly competition.
 This is normal as long as everyone is being a good sport.
 Make sure the stress isn’t becoming a burden.
 Communication is key.
 Continue to ask your child what is most enjoyable and most frustrating.
 This will give you the chance to remind your go-getter what the sport is all about – learning, improving, but most importantly, enjoying the game!

 Should your child, family member, or friend experience a sports injury or heat-related illness, visit your friendly, neighborhood MedExpress.
-Open 8-8 every day.
-No appointment necessary.
+We offer convenient hours, so the road to recovery can start sooner.

 1National Sleep Foundation: How Much Sleep Do We Really Need?